 Other activities within this line of study include a new Shiny application which was developed in for visualization of multiple tracks on the interactive map, including filtering and grouping according to several criteria.
-More details on this activity are presented in the scientific paper SCRS/2018/174.
-In addition, a preliminary analysis of bluefin tuna depth and temperature preferences revealed by electronic tags was also carried out (presented in paper SCRS/2018/173).
+More details on this activity are presented in the scientific paper SCRS/2018/174 (Annex 1b, document no. 36).
+In addition, a preliminary analysis of bluefin tuna depth and temperature preferences revealed by electronic tags was also carried out (available in Annex 1b, document no. 37, presented as SCRS/2018/173).